InSyncWithFoo/pyright-for-pycharm/docs/configurations/lsp.md

 # LSP-specific configurations

+## Tooltips

+These options are not applied retroactively;
+you need to make an edit to see the effect.

-## Link error codes
+### Link error codes

 Enable this option to display error codes as links.
-This option is not applied retroactively;
-you need to make an edit to see the effect.

 Default: `false`